 1. Customer Health Score: Net Promoter Score (NPS) vs. Customer Satisfaction Score (CSAT)

 Net promoter score and customer satisfaction score are two of the most basic customer success metrics.
 They help you get a general understanding of loyalty among existing customers and how your success team is performing throughout the customer lifecycle.

 Net promoter score gives companies a customer satisfaction benchmark based on one question — how likely are you to recommend our product on a scale of 1-10?

-The calculation for NPS based on these scores is simple: Percentage of promoters – Percentage of decractors
+The calculation for NPS based on these scores is simple: Percentage of promoters – Percentage of detractors

 Typically, NPS survey answers break out into three categories to help you make this calculation: